chipxsd/stream-based-sync/stream-based-sync.md

-If queued events by an offline client got published with a significant delay (for example a day, or even worse, a week after a user generated them), the `Todo.Tasks` would appear at the bottom of the list, since those _late_ events would receive a high `seq` value from the server. server.
+If queued events by an offline client got published with a significant delay (for example a day, or even worse, a week after a user generated them), the `Todo.Tasks` would appear at the bottom of the list, since those _late_ events would receive a high `seq` value from the server.
 That might make such `Todo.Tasks` fall out of context, and we don't want that -- assuming of course the order of `Todo.Tasks` tasks is important.